UFC Fight Night: Jacare vs. Hermansson: Predictions & Analysis

 Takashi Sato vs Ben Saunders

-Sato carries a modest Elo edge (855 to 812), the kind of gap that reflects a slightly better run of form rather than a talent chasm.
+Saunders carries a modest Elo edge (937 to 900), the kind of gap that reflects a slightly better run of form rather than a talent chasm.

 Stylistically this is Sato's striker game against Saunders's all-rounder approach.
 Sato brings a versatile approach, while Saunders is comfortable adjusting on the fly, mixing strikes and grappling as openings appear.
 Historically these archetypes are dead-even when they collide.